 Flow and dip coating are the preferred application methods for ESD coatings, providing the thickest, most conductive coating layer.
 The utility of spraying is restricted to the development of parts requiring an anti-static surface resistivity, although the application of multiple spray coats can create a more conductive layer within the ESD range.

 The BT-380P features primerless adhesion to polycarbonate and surface-activated PET, ABS, nylon, and EVA.
-It is a translucent purple dispersion of conductive urethane resin in aqueous isopropanol at 5% solids.
+It is a translucent purple dispersion of conductive urethane resin in aqueous isopropanol.

 The BT-400 is a rapidly drying, low viscosity coating for use on plastics, glass, and metal.
 BT-400 requires SP-26 Coupling agent for use on glass or metal.
-It is a clear purple solution of conductive polymer supplied at 1% solids in isopropanol.
+It is a clear purple solution of conductive polymer supplied in isopropanol.

 Copyright © 2019 Exxene Corporation - All Rights Reserved.